javadoug/swizzle-params/README.md

 The dev stack param values are stored in swizzle.json.
 The prod stack param values are stored in .stacks.json.

+To reset the config files to the default values, useful for un-swizzling the configuration files, use `swizzle stack default`.
+Or in your setup scripts you can use the `swizzle.swizzleStack("default") function.`

 ## Overview: What is happening behind the scenes?
 The swizzle command will update param values in files based on following rules: